-Our student’s films winning national and international awards and selections at the most prestigious film festivals of the world is a regular feature at SRFTI’s achievement graph.
-Here is a quick glance through some of the accolades our films have received over the years.
+National and international awards, and coveted selections at the most prestigious film festivals of the world are quite a regular feature of SRFTI’s achievement graph.
+Take a quick tour of the archive of accolades SRFTI has received so far.

 Direction: Christo Tomy